 Sleeping car attendant: $5 per passenger per day

 There is no shortage of factors in determining how much you should leave as a tip.
 Some people choose not to leave one because of the 8–12 percent service charge automatically added to the bill.
-But for those who do want to leave something extra, the proper amount depends on the type of restaurant, the number of people dining and how much was ordered.
+But for those who do want to leave something extra, the proper amount depends on the type of restaurant, the number of people dining, and how much was ordered.

 For eateries such as Chili’s and Johnny Carino’s, the standard gratuity is usually US$ 1–5; particularly poor service merits a tip that varies from nothing to US$ 1, although very few people leave without tipping.
 For upscale eateries including hotel restaurants, most people leave anywhere between US$ 4–10.
 For a particularly large meal shared by a party of five or more people, many leave 20 percent instead of the standard 15.

 Nothing is more disgusting than having to clean up after someone else, especially in the bathroom.
-The men and women who do this for you at the airport, hospital, malls and any other public place should be treated with more respect.
+The men and women who do this for you at the airport, hospital, malls, and any other public place should be treated with more respect.
 Not only are they stuck with a job that many of us don’t even want to do in our own homes, but they are snapped at and yelled at for not doing a good job when there’s really only so much they can do.
-For the person who gives you the couple sheets of paper on your way into the bathroom, a US$ 0.5–1 tip should be good.
+For the person who gives you a couple of sheets of paper on your way into the bathroom, a US$ 0.5–1 tip should be good.
 Not only will they appreciate it, but you will also be told which stall is the cleanest.

 Some travel agencies would make a central tipping kitty which is handled by the tour leader who distributes the proper amount of tipping to the people who served the tourist according to the type of service rendered.
-Apart from this it is normal to tip any particular individuals that you feel has been especially attentive to your needs for the duration of the stay as opposed to a once-off service.
+Apart from this, it is normal to tip any particular individual that you feel has been especially attentive to your needs for the duration of the stay as opposed to a once-off service.
 Most won’t expect the tip until the day you are leaving or before anyway.